tidley/ops-dashboard/README.md

 - WebRTC data-channel gateway for browser access through a public VPS peer
 - Logout and access revocation for active sessions
 - Recent / favourites / archived project sidebar state persisted in SQLite

+## Current status
+As of 2026-03-27 UTC, the dashboard is in a working MVP state with the following active behavior:

+- Local dashboard runs on Express + EJS + SQLite with persisted projects, sessions, messages, workflows, logs, artifacts, and access sessions.
+- Access is locked down to authenticated sessions via NIP-17 bootstrap/signalling, with allowlisted pubkeys and session cookies.
+- Browser sign-in supports NIP-07, Amber / Nostr Connect, and optional `nsec`.
+- The access page is mobile-friendly and uses a minimal, tabbed sign-in card.
+- The conversation UI is optimized for mobile use, with the composer pinned to the bottom and conversation history persisted across reloads.
+- `Conversations` is project-scoped.
+- `OpenClaw Main` is its own separate conversation namespace and does not share history with the project chat tab.
+- The dashboard has a minimal dark UI and a usage overview with line charts on the home page and project overview tabs.
+- The OpenClaw CLI integration is still local-process based; set `OPENCLAW_BIN` if the binary is not on `PATH`.

 ## Run
 ```bash